top of page

 SEPARATION

-A cohabitation agreement, prenuptial or post nuptial agreement ,separation agreement are legal documents created between who have decided to cohabit before or after marriage or have decided to live apart These agreements outline the terms which can include child custody, support, division of assets, financial obligations and any other issues.
-It serves as a roadmap for both parties, to clarify expectations and responsibilities during the relevant period.
-Having a well-drafted contractual agreement can help reduce conflict and provide a smoother transition for everyone involved.
+These agreements outline various terms which can include child custody, support, division of assets, financial obligations and any other issues.
+They serve as a roadmap for both parties to clarify expectations and responsibilities during the relevant period.

 FINANCIAL REMEDY